AllenInstitute/cell_type_mapper/docs/mapping_cells.md

 - `drop_level`: a level to drop from the cell type taxonomy before doing the mapping.
 This is necessary because the Allen Institute taxonomy includes a "supertype" level that is not actually used during hierarchical mapping.
 - `flatten`: a boolean.
-If `true`, then flatten the cell type taxonomy and fit directly to the leaf level nodes without traversing the tree.
+If `True`, then flatten the cell type taxonomy and fit directly to the leaf level nodes without traversing the tree.
 - `type_assignment.normalization`: either 'raw' or 'log2CPM'.
 Indicates the normalization of the cell by gene data in `query_path`.
 If 'raw', the code will convert it to `log2(CPM+1)`